 The most effective treatment for whitefly is the parasite "Encarsia".
 It is supplied on small cards which can be hung up around your plants.

-Sold in 2 pack sizes, all our prices include P&P. Orders placed by 10am Monday will be despatched later in the week.
+Sold in 3 pack sizes, all our prices include P&P.

 Glasshouse whitefly are small white flying insects which lay eggs on the undersides of leaves.
 Whiteflies suck sap from their host plant and drop sticky secretions onto leaves below.
 Left uncontrolled they will overwhelm the plant, weakening it and flying around in huge numbers.
 Undersides of leaves become populated with Whiteflies adults and white eggs (scales).

 Whitefly are fairly inactive in cool temperatures over Winter, but multiply very quickly in warm Spring and Summer weather.
 They fly about at the slightest disturbance, like tiny moths, and may even create ghostly white clouds in the air.

 Remember whiteflies are nearly always moving.
 If you see white threads static on tops of the leaves, they are not whitefly but something else - very likely to be shed aphid skins dropped down from developing Aphid under leaves above.
 Or they could be thrips larvae.
 They are not "whitefly" unless body and wings are a ghostly white.

 The glasshouse whitefly (Trialeurodes vaporariorum)is the most common.
 You can recognise them by their heart-shape profile when looked from above (see picture in the middle below).
 Tobacco whitefly (Bemisia tabaci) have parallel wings which are longer, and when folded you can still see a strip of their back between the wings.
 There are up to 50 different species of whitefly in Europe, but from a gardeners point of view they are all plant pests.